The meaning of the key GDPR terms used in this policy

 - if not obtained directly from the data subject, the nature of the personal data and its sources, and

-- the recipients or recipient groups with whom the personal data may be shared, including M3’s service providers, and
+- the recipients or recipient groups with whom the personal data may be shared, including the Company’s service providers, and

 - details of transfers of the personal data to be made to non-EEA countries and the safeguards to be applied, and